 Considering that no one is allowed to wear clothes which expose their skin beyond permitted limits during a vipassana meditation retreat.
 Thus, shorts, mini-skirts, tight & transparent dresses, tank & skimpy tops are a big No.

-Though you may be allowed to wear capris and long skirts provided they cover your knees while you are sitting.
+Though you may be allowed to wear Capris , long skirts and sober Pajamas provided they cover your knees while you are sitting.
 Hence, lowers is what you will be wearing on your legs for most of the time during the vipassana camp.

 Lowers you choose should preferably be made of soft cotton material which is comfortable to wear.
 This is because you will be required to sit and meditate for 10 to 12 hours per day.
 Even while sleeping you will wear lower only thus I would highly recommend carrying at least four lowers, if not more.